 How to Prepare for Your Wrigley Field Visit

 - As for tickets, if you child is under two and willing to be your lap buddy, there is no need for them to have a ticket.
 If older, be sure to purchase a ticket for them.
+Be sure to stop by Fan Services to get an ID wristband to reunite lost children with their parent/guardian.

 - Pack snacks.
 As long as you use a plastic baggie, security will not stop you regarding bringing in snacks to the ball park for your little one.
 But don’t forget to indulge in some of the delicious treats from the ballpark!